grimaximov/grimaximov/README.md

 ### About me

-I'm a web developer.
-Programming is not only a job for me, but also a hobby.
-I like to make mistakes and look for solutions to hard challenges.
+Full-stack web developer.
+More back-end than front-end.
+Write on PHP, JavaScript.
+I like write on native languages.

 ### Languages and tools